Accountants in Miami Remind You to Act Soon to Get Expanded Credit for Hiring Vets

 • Employers hiring veterans with service-related disabilities may be eligible for the maximum credit.

 • Normally, an eligible employer must file Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit, with their state workforce agency within 28 days after an eligible worker starts work.
-But under a special rule employers have until June 19, 2012, to file this form for veterans hired on or after Nov.
+But under a special rule employer have until June 19, 2012, to file this form for veterans hired on or after Nov.
 22, 2011, and before May 22, 2012.

 • The 28-day rule for timely filing applies for eligible veterans hired on or after May 22, 2012, and before Jan.
 1, 2013.